 - A friend who relocated few years earlier recommended it.

-A number of factors contributed to the kids preferring GPS in Kerala to the schooling in Bay Farm Elementary School in the Bay Area.
+GPS offers both CBSE and ICGSE options from grade 9.
+A number of factors contributed to the kids preferring GPS (Kerala, India) to the schooling in Bay Farm Elementary School in the Bay Area.
 Below is a summary:

 - The staff at GPS takes at-least a peripheral effort to keep the students and parents content.
 While this is true at Bay Farm Elementary too, as it is state run, the establishment functions pretty much as a government organization with woeful service levels.

 - Teachers at Bay Farm survive on volunteering from parents.
 In a wealthy community like Bay Farm Island, where parents who do not need to work for a living are aplenty, this cry for help is a welcome outlet.
-Hence on any given day and time, it is normal to see two or more parent volunteers in the classroom.
+Hence, on any given day, it is normal to see two or more parent volunteers in the classroom.
 While this may be considered a blessing by many parents, the downside is the immense pressure on families where both parents work – it is hard to put in volunteer hours but if you don’t, you run the risk of your kids feeling left out.
 Besides, there is no reason that a teacher responsible for a small group (20 students) needs hand holding in doing her job in the classroom – makes one wonder why employees in other fields are not incapable of doing their own work???
 Parent volunteering thankfully is a foreign concept at GPS.
 We checked with the kids specifically on this aspect and they expressed relief that parents are absent in their school space.

 - As with most public schools in the Bay Area, a single teacher is responsible for a class at Bay Farm Elementary.
 The students are subjected to the same teacher for all subjects throughout the school year.
 The downside with this approach is that many teachers give priority to their area of expertise when teaching.
 For example, if a teacher is inclined towards Art, invariably that is what the kids in her classroom will learn most.
 GPS, on the other hand has a teacher for each subject.
 When questioned on this approach, the kids expressed their appreciation in being able to interact with different teachers throughout the school year.